What is an "in-year admission"?

 - Eligible applicants who live within the school’s Priority Area 3, in rank order of performance in the entrance testing procedures.

 - Eligible applicants who live outside the Priority Admission Areas, in rank order of performance in the entrance testing procedures.

 If the school has no available places, the application will be refused.

 Parents can request that their child’s name is kept on the waiting list for the rest of the academic year following refusal.

 Applicants who have not been allocated a place have their name added to the waiting list, which is ranked in order of eligibility.
 Each time an application is received and a new applicant child added, the list will be ranked again.
 If a place becomes available, candidates on the waiting list are reviewed, and the place is allocated in accordance with the above in-year oversubscription criteria.

 Can I appeal if my child's application is refused?

 If your child has sat our in-year entrance assessment but their application has been refused, you have the right to appeal against this decision.

-You can request an in-year appeal form from the Clerk.
-You should write to the Clerk to the Appeals Panel, PO Box 4235, Slough, Berkshire SL3 3FP, requesting an in-year appeal form within 2 weeks of receipt of your child's result letter.
-Your completed appeal form and evidence must be returned to the Clerk.
+You should complete and submit this form within 2 weeks of receipt of your child's result letter.
 Your appeal will be heard by the Independent Appeals Panel within 30 school days from receipt of the completed appeal form.